Referred to: The Ways and Means Committee (Chairwoman Archer and Legislators Gerentine, Maio, Joseph Maloney, Petit, Rodriguez, and Ronk)

-WHEREAS, by Resolution No. 384 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 548 for the reconstruction of the foundation at the County’s Department of Social Services Building for the Department of Public Works; and
+WHEREAS, by Resolution No. 435, dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 549 for heating, ventilation and air-conditioning improvements at the Information Services Building at 25 South Manor, in Kingston, New York (Department of Public Works); and

 RESOLVED, by the affirmative vote of not less than two-thirds of the total voting strength of the County Legislature of the County of Ulster, New York, as follows:

 Section 1.
-Preliminary engineering/design expenses in connection with the reconstruction of the foundation at the County’s Department of Social Services Building at Development Court in Kingston, New York, in and for the County of Ulster, New York, are hereby authorized at a maximum estimated cost of $31,000.00.
+Heating, ventilating and air-conditioning improvements at the County Information Services Building located at 25 South Manor, in Kingston, New York, in and for the County of Ulster, New York, including incidental improvements and expenses in connection therewith, is hereby authorized at a maximum estimated cost of $74,600.00.

 Section 2.
-It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $31,000.00 of bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.
+It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $74,600.00 serial bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.

 Section 3.
-It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is five years, pursuant to subdivision 62(2nd) of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is fifteen years, pursuant to subdivision 13 of paragraph a of Section 11.00 of the Local Finance Law.

 Section 7.
 The validity of such bonds and bond anticipation notes may be contested only if:

 1) Such obligations are authorized for an object or purpose for which said County is not authorized to expend money, or